-An expert panel on forest fires has been set up, in order to obtain geographically reference data on burned area; the fraction of CO2 emissions due to forest fires, now included in the estimate of the forest land remaining forest land, will be pointed out in the next submission.
+An expert panel on forest fires has been set up, in order to obtain geographically referenced data on burned area; the overlapping of land use map and georeferenced data should assure the estimates of burned areas in the different land uses.
+The fraction of CO_2 emissions due to forest fires, currently included in the estimate of the forest land remaining forest land, will be pointed out.